Spray Foam Insulation Removal Chichester

 Open-Cell and Closed-Cell Foam Removal

 There are two main types of spray foam insulation found in Chichester lofts.
 Open-cell foam is softer and more sponge-like, while closed-cell foam is rigid and denser.
 Both types bond to roof timbers and underlay, but they require different removal approaches.
-Open-cell foam can generally be removed more quickly using mechanical methods, while closed-cell foam often requires chemical softening before it can be scraped away.
+Open-cell foam can generally be removed more quickly using manual scraping, while closed-cell foam often requires chemical softening before it can be scraped away.
 Our team assesses the foam type during the initial survey and plans the removal method accordingly.

 How We Remove Spray Foam in Chichester